-Help!
-I’ve Planned A Big Vacation To Disney World But Am Afraid My Kids Won’t Appreciate It.
+I Planned A Disney Vacation But Am Afraid My Kids Won’t Appreciate It

 What happens when all the sacrifices for vacations aren't appreciated?

-I’m about to take my family on a Disney vacation to Florida.
-We’re driving down the coast from New England so we’ll have a couple of days on the road before we get to Orlando.
-The thing is I’m really not looking forward to it because it seems like every time we go on a family vacation everyone is in a shitty mood all of the time.
+Dear Fatherly, I’m about to take my family on a Disney vacation to Florida.
+We’re driving down the coast from New England, so we’ll have a couple of days on the road before we get to Orlando.
+The thing is, I’m really not looking forward to it because it seems like every time we go on a family vacation everyone is in a shitty mood all of the time.
 My wife has a tendency to be grumpy on vacation.
 My kids never seem to appreciate it and they always melt down.
-I know they are just kids (4 and 6) but it really pisses me off.
+I know they are just kids (4 and 6), but it really pisses me off.

 Your insistence that your family actually take vacations together is commendable.
-And good on ya for making sure that you take advantage of your vacation time.
-Too many people leave vacation days on the table in America.
-In fact, the U.S. Travel Association’s Project Time Off surveyed Americans last year and found that in 2017 a full 52 percent of Americans didn’t use all of their vacation days.
-That is crazy.
-It’s also a bad example.
-But happily, when parents like you and I make using vacation time a priority, we are teaching our kids that time-off is valuable and necessary.
+And good on you for making sure that you take advantage of your vacation time.
+Too many people leave vacation days on the table in this country.
+The U.S. Travel Association’s Project Time Off surveyed Americans and found that in 2017, a full 52% of Americans didn’t use all of their vacation days.
+But when parents like you and I make using vacation time a priority, we are teaching our kids that time-off is valuable and necessary.

-I’ll take a guess as to why your wife is grumpy on vacation: She is probably very much aware of your expectations, and I bet that the pressure to make sure those expectations are met stresses her out.
+I’ll take a guess as to why your wife is grumpy on vacation: She is probably very aware of your expectations, and I bet that the pressure to make sure those expectations are met stresses her out.
 And depending on how much of the vacation planning and management you’re leaving her to do, that stress likely becomes more acute the more responsibility she has.
-Fact is, that’s simply not fair.
+That’s simply not fair.

 Now, I have no idea what your division of labor looks like, but unless your wife simply does not like vacations, I would suspect that her attitude is directly connected with the pressure she feels making sure you and the families needs are being met.
 Take an honest look at the vacation planning and family management while traveling.
 Make an emotionless appraisal of the workload you share with your wife and try to even it up a bit.